 Another option would be to catch a direct bus from Porto to Lisbon.
 Buses are very regular and take approximately 3hr 30 mins (without traffic).
 The main bus providers for this journey are Rede Expressos, FlixBus, ALSA, Citi Express, RENEX and RODONORTE.
 Omio is a great comparison site for the different providers for this journey.
 Be sure to watch out for the arrival destination within Lisbon, as different providers drop off at different points within Lisbon.
 Most buses provide excellent facilities on board, including power sockets, free wifi and toilets.

 In short, no!
 I saw this question a few times when I was initially researching my trip and couldn’t believe people were saying this was feasible.
-Although it would be physically possible, you would be in a train for 6-8 hours, leaving you very little time to properly enjoy Porto.
-Given how much there is to see in each city, you’d be better of just staying in one than rushing to cram a city in a day.
-Although this might be more doable once the high speed line is in operation.
+Although it would be physically possible, you would be on a train for 6-8 hours.
+Ultimately this would leave you with very little time to actually enjoy Porto.
+Given how much both cities have to offer, it would be better to stay in either Porto or Lisbon, than rushing to cram a city in a day.
+Although a day trip might be more doable once the high speed line is in operation.